reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 116. [CSRF - Regenerate all admin api keys](https://hackerone.com/reports/119148) to New Relic - 1 upvotes, $0
 117. [Emails and alert policies can be altered by malicious users.](https://hackerone.com/reports/123120) to New Relic - 1 upvotes, $0
 118. [Stored Xss in rpm.newrelic.com](https://hackerone.com/reports/170241) to New Relic - 1 upvotes, $0
-119. [WordPress User Enumeration - blog.newrelic.com](https://hackerone.com/reports/115817) to New Relic - 1 upvotes, $0
+119. [Directory listing - i am able to download all php_agent archive](https://hackerone.com/reports/207384) to New Relic - 1 upvotes, $0
-120. [Can fake content email of newrelic to any user](https://hackerone.com/reports/694943) to New Relic - 1 upvotes, $0
+120. [WordPress User Enumeration - blog.newrelic.com](https://hackerone.com/reports/115817) to New Relic - 1 upvotes, $0
-121. [Moniter Failed Sends too many emails](https://hackerone.com/reports/194952) to New Relic - 0 upvotes, $0
+121. [Can fake content email of newrelic to any user](https://hackerone.com/reports/694943) to New Relic - 1 upvotes, $0
-122. [Sensitive information disclosure](https://hackerone.com/reports/207388) to New Relic - 0 upvotes, $0
+122. [Moniter Failed Sends too many emails](https://hackerone.com/reports/194952) to New Relic - 0 upvotes, $0
-123. [Directory listing - i am able to download all php_agent archive](https://hackerone.com/reports/207384) to New Relic - 0 upvotes, $0
+123. [Sensitive information disclosure](https://hackerone.com/reports/207388) to New Relic - 0 upvotes, $0
 124. [Insecure transition from HTTP to HTTPS in form post](https://hackerone.com/reports/123915) to New Relic - 0 upvotes, $0
 125. [XSS (Reflected)](https://hackerone.com/reports/176477) to New Relic - 0 upvotes, $0
 126. [Broken Authentication and session management OWASP A2](https://hackerone.com/reports/205309) to New Relic - 0 upvotes, $0